Maldives and Seychelles

 Can you drink alcohol on a Maldives yacht charter?

-The Maldives is Muslim with strict alcohol regulations on local islands.
+The Maldives is a Muslim country with strict alcohol regulations on local islands.
 However, alcohol is available on licensed charter vessels and resort islands.
-Most private charter yachts in the Maldives are licensed to carry and serve alcohol aboard.
+Most private charter yachts operating in the Maldives are licensed to carry and serve alcohol aboard.
 Confirm your specific vessel's licensing before booking.

 What makes the Seychelles granite islands different?